The Society for the Relief of the Homeless Poor: Notable residents

 The first to live in Western Lodge was Thomas Whitaker, but in the year of Waterloo it was leased by "that genial buccaneer" Richard Thornton a prominent figure on the Baltic Exchange at Lloyd's.
-A bachelor and a shrewd business man, he made a large fortune and when he died in 1865 he was said to be worth nearly three million pounds.
+A bachelor business man, he made a large fortune and when he died in 1865 he was said to be worth nearly three million pounds.

 The next resident, in 1828, was Sir James Mackintosh, philosopher, historian and Whig parliamentarian who will always be remembered for his work for the repeal of many of the savage penal laws of his day.
 In November 1829 his niece Emma Wedgwood, who later married Charles Darwin, paid him a visit which his mother describes in a letter: "I have just heard of her arrival at Clapham, and seeing the dining room all lighted up as she drove into the court, and the Historian himself in full discourse (as she saw through the window) with a party of gentlemen.
 Emma, however, desired to be shown up to Mrs Rich's room, where she had a very comfortable cup of tea and a chat with her.
 Fanny came up to ask Emma whether she would come down and see Mr William Wilberforce but she declined, and I dare say Mackintosh thought her a great fool for doing so."

 In 1843 the house was taken by Charles Trevelyan, then Assistant Secretary to the Treasury, and brother-in-law of Lord Macaulay whose favourite sister Hannah he had married in 1834.
 The Trevelayans lived at Western Lodge for eight years with their three children, and Macaulay was a frequent and much loved visitor.